SteiningerSebastian/SteiningerScripts/Lab. Virtualization and DevOps.md

 A Docker Compose YAML file defines the services, networks, volumes, and other components that make up your multi-container application.
 Here's a breakdown of the key structures and commands used in Docker Compose:

 ### Top-Level Structure
-- **version:** Specifies the version of the Docker Compose specification used.
 - **services:** Defines the individual services that make up your application.

 ### Service Definition